 Images.
-A man struggling in the street, a demonstration: “We demand 30% for decent American Standard of Living … we’ll strike ‘til we win.”
+A man struggling in the street, a demonstration: “We demand 30% for decent American Standard of Living … strike ‘til we win.”

 Peggy’s voice: “I kept reaching back into that world of the ‘30’s.
 Those years never became the past.
 A question hovered in the air, ‘did people have the right to want something more?
 The right to organize and strike?”
 A demonstration sign from her childhood: “The Spirit of 1937.”

-Peggy’s voice: “There is a way to become human … layers inside me, they are there, they disappear … they arise in daily visions … I visited New York City when I was twelve, taken to the World’s Fair, then whisked away again.
+Peggy’s voice: “There is a way to become human … layers inside me, they are there, disappear … they arise in daily visions … I visited New York City when I was twelve, taken to the World’s Fair, then whisked away again.
 I saw it out of the corner of my eye.
 A set of wonders I wanted to come back to.
 Later, it became my home, where I lived and worked.
 I grew here.
-I became a filmmaker.
+Became a filmmaker.
 I watched its changes, shifting constantly, but forever holding its shape.”
 New York City is the city where Leo and Peggy met.

 A Path Through Grief

 Images.
 Grieving.
 Remembering the scenes of a life together – and going through them piece by piece.
 Images.
 From Light and The City, a film Peggy and Leo made together: green lights and red lights flash.
 Go.
 Stop.